 - Do not use a hair dryer on the wound, as drying the wound delays the normal healing process.

-- It is important to let your midwife and physiotherapist know if you are having difficulty passing urine, are only passing small amounts of urine, or having accidental loss of urine.
+Please let your midwife and physiotherapist know if you are having difficulty passing urine, are only passing small amounts of urine, or are having accidental loss of urine.

 Mobility and exercises